LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ### Amazon Access Analyzer

+### AWS Inspector

+Security vulnerabilities of EC2 instance

+Host assessment: Compare installed OS and software against CVE list.
+Also evaluate against CIS benchmark.
+Evaluate against AWS best practices

+Network assessment : Identify Ports that are reachable.
+Processes listening of port.

+U need to install an agent.

 ### Amazon Detective

 Amazon Detective collects log data from your AWS resources and uses machine learning, statistical analysis, and graph theory to help you **identify the root cause of potential security issues or suspicious activities**

+## AWS Trusted advisor

+Scans and compare infrastructure against AWS best practices in 5 areas - Cost optimization, Performance, Security, Fault Tolerance, Service Limits.

+All customers have access to 7 core checks.

+S3 with public access, SG with ports access to SSH to everyone, No MFA for root account, EBS snapshots that are public, Compare Service Limit

+Business and Enterprise Plan - Full check.

 ### AWS Managed Services